miles-d/remind-php/README.md

 # REMIND

+NOTE: this project is currently developed outside of github.
+Considered it archived.

 This is the source code of [remind.miloszdragan.pl](http://remind.miloszdragan.pl)

 Remind is a PHP web-app that aids learning.
 It is a tool to schedule reviews of